01 of 05

-This photo shows how the Toadstool Mushroom Leather Coral looks several days after performing a simple cleaning procedure of the substrate in our 92-gallon reef tank.
-It was determined that due to the amount of fine sediment that was suspended in the water from stirring up the sand, and periodically blowing water over the coral with a turkey baster to remove any debris that settled on top of it, this caused the coral to respond and go into the shedding mode.
+This photo shows how the Toadstool Mushroom Leather Coral looks several days after performing a simple cleaning procedure of the substrate in a 92-gallon reef tank.
+It was determined that due to the amount of fine sediment that was suspended in the water from stirring up the sand, and periodically blowing water over the coral with a turkey baster to remove any debris that settled on top of it caused the coral to respond and go into the shedding mode.
 It should be noted that we had a Diamond Watchman Goby (Valencienna puellaris) in the tank which constantly sucked up and sifted the sand in the tank, spreading it all over everything, including the corals.

 In the first phase of shedding, the coral closed up and shrank, and the surface took on a waxy appearance.
 The coral remained in this stage for several days before it actually started to shed, as seen in the next picture.Continue to 3 of 5 below.

 In the second phase of shedding, here you can clearly see a thin, slimy-like membrane peeling away from the surface of the Toadstool Mushroom Leather Coral.
 In the area where sloughing already occurred, the coral's polyps started to come out again.